ShohelImam/Techplement/README.md

 COMMANDS TO USE:-
 -----------------

+  -h, --help
-  -h, --help            show this help message and exit
+  It show the help message and exit

   --add-favorite ADD_FAVORITE
-                        Add city to favorites
+  It adds city to favorites.

   --remove-favorite REMOVE_FAVORITE
-                        Remove city from favorites
+  It removes city from favorites.

-  --list-favorites      List favorite cities
+  --list-favorites
+  It list favorite cities.